DreamOfTheRedChamber/system-design-interviews/delayQueue.md

 * How to guarantee that there is no message left during BLPOP and server restart?
 	- Kill the Redis blpop client when shutting down the server.
 	- https://hacpai.com/article/1565796946371

+### Delay queue in RabbitMQ
+* RabbitMQ does not have a delay queue.
+But could use timeout as a workaround.
+	1. When put message into a queue, add a timeout value
+	2. When the timeout reaches, the message will be put inside a deadqueue
+	3. Then the consumer could pull from the deadqueue

 ### Redisson ???
 ### ScheduledExecutorService ???